Samsung/tizen-docs/docs/application/native/guides/notification/notification-ex.md

   ```

 <a name="post"></a>
-## Posting Notification
+## Post Notification

-You can post notifications.
-You can also post notifications as a list.
+You can post a notification or a notification list.

 To post a notification, use `noti_ex_reporter_post()`: